 In phase two – I spent most of my time focusing on my coaching clients.
 I slowly learned that a motivated, hard-working client was more important than a brilliant coach!
 I learned that their ongoing efforts meant more than my clever ideas.
 My results improved!

 In phase three (where I am now) – I spend most of my time not with my coaching client but with the key stakeholders around my client.
 I focus on helping my clients learn from everyone around them.
-By making this change, my clients’ results have improved even more dramatically.
+By making this change, my clients’ results have improved even more dramatically3.

 How do I involve key stakeholders?
 I ask them to help the person that I am coaching in four critically important ways: